 Plover family (Charadriidae)

-Medium-sized shorebird, 8” long.
-Long pointed wings, dark brown back, white breast and belly, two dark neck rings, light reddish-brown rump is easily seen when bird flies or displays.
+A medium-sized shorebird.
+Long pointed wings, dark brown back, white breast and belly, two dark neck rings.
+Light reddish-brown rump is easily seen when bird flies or displays.

 Open areas with gravel.

 Nests in a scrape on gravelly or bare ground.
 Eggs are pale brown with darker marks.
 Clutch size – 4 eggs.
-Chicks are precocial – they can run from the nest almost immediately after they hatch.
+Chicks are precocial – they can run from the nest almost immediately after hatching.
 The chicks look like the adults but in miniature form with tiny bodies and long toothpick-like legs.
 Chicks begin flying 20 to 30 days after hatching.
-Adults are famous for their predator-distracting “broken-wing display” where they appear to be injured and run along the ground dragging their wing, leading a potential predator away from their nest or chicks.
+Adults engage in a predator-distracting “broken-wing display” where they appear to be injured and run along the ground dragging their wing, leading a potential predator away from their nest or chicks.

 In the Nature Park: